Theory of weights in p-adic cohomology: Monodromy filtration of a convergent log-isocrystal

 (ii) We have the canonical isomorphisms:

-\end{prop} \begin{proof} Thanks to Lemma \ref{lemm-square-outideD}, it is sufficient to check the commutativity of the square \ref{cube-E-F-bis} outside $Z _1$, which is easy.
-For the second, the first isomorphisms follows from the localization triangle, and the second by (i). \end{proof}
+\end{prop} \begin{proof} Thanks to Lemma \ref{lemm-square-outideD}, it is sufficient to check the commutativity of the square \ref{cube-E-F-bis} outside $Z _1$.
+Since the horizontal morphisms of the square \ref{cube-E-F-bis} are the identity outside $Z _1$, this commutativity is a consequence of the second statement of \ref{j!Eu!Fbis-lem}.
+Let us check the part (ii) of the proposition.
+Since $(\hdag Z _1) \circ j _{!} (\E) \riso \DD _{Z _1}\circ \DD _{Z} (\E)$, the exact triangle of localisation of $j _! (\E)$ with respect to the divisor $Z _1$ can be written in the form of

+From \ref{loctrianj!E}, we obtain both first isomorphisms.
+We get both second isomorphisms from the part (i) of the proposition. \end{proof}